How We Used Shares of Coca-Cola to Teach

-When I was a senior in high school, I bought my youngest sister, who was first grader at the time, a single share of Coca-Cola common stock for her 6th birthday.
-I had it framed with an engraving of the first part of Deuteronomy 8:18 placed under it, “You shall remember the Lord your God, for it is he who gives you power to get wealth”.
+When I was a senior in high school, I bought my youngest sister a single share of Coca-Cola common stock for her 6th birthday.
+I had it framed with an engraving of the first part of Deuteronomy 8:18 placed under it, “You shall remember the Lord your God, for it is he who gives you power to get wealth”; a message that I thought would resonate being raised in a religious family in the Bible Belt, tying it to other things in her life to result in reinforcement.

-I registered the ownership as a uniform gift to minors, naming our father as the trustee.
-He and my mom decided to have $50 each month taken out of their personal checking account to purchase additional shares of stock for my sister through the Coca-Cola direct stock purchase plan / dividend reinvestment plan (DRIP).
-This tiny amount resulted in $600 per year getting transferred to the Coca-Cola DRIP.
+I registered the ownership by setting up a Uniform Transfers to Minor account, having my father serve as the custodian until her 21st birthday, at which point the ownership in Coca-Cola would be turned over to her.
+He and my mom began a small amount of money in regularly.
+A few years later, they increased it to $50 each month, which was taken out of their personal checking account and used to purchase additional shares of stock for my sister through the Coca-Cola direct stock purchase plan / dividend reinvestment plan (DRIP).
+By that point, this tiny amount resulted in $600 per year getting transferred to the Coca-Cola DRIP.
 Instructions were given to the plan sponsor to reinvest all dividends to buy additional shares of Coke stock.
 (Why Coca-Cola, especially when I told you how our grandpa could have made millions by investing in Pepsi due to his cola habit?
-When she was six, my sister preferred Coke to Pepsi and we let her choose between the two businesses.)
+When she was six, my sister preferred Coke to Pepsi and we let her choose between the two businesses.
+The goal was not about investing per se, but, rather, to create a mechanism through which we could introduce concepts about owning productive assets, how the sustainable cash flows from those asset rely upon operating results, how dividend growth can reward you over time, and a host of other lessons.)

 In the decade that has passed, we have experienced the dot-com collapse, the September 11th terrorist attacks, subsequent recession and further stock market collapse, the rise and fall of the housing bubble, two wars waged halfway around the world, expanding federal deficits, staggering trade imbalances and near double-digit unemployment.